Church Water Stations

 Sandra Courtney said: “Places to the race are going fast and we would like to encourage anyone wanting to be on the start line this September to register as soon as possible.”

-Race entry costs starts at £36 for affiliated runners and £38 for unaffiliated runners, the sooner you sign up, the more you save.
+Race entry costs started at £38 for affiliated runners and £40 for unaffiliated runners, the sooner you sign up, the more you save beating price rises as the race approaches.
 All finishers receive a distinctive medal, water, finish funnel goodies and an online e-goody bag after the race.

-The ever popular Ealing Mini Mile also returns but this time on Saturday 23rd September.
-A one mile run around Lammas Park aimed at young runners aged 6 – 16.
-Our Mini Mile sold out in just 6 days last year
+The ever popular Ealing Mini Mile also returns on Saturday 28th September.
+A one mile run around Lammas Park aimed at young runners.

 Please join our Facebook page www.facebook.com/ealinghalf and follow @EalingHalf on Twitter to keep up to date with all the latest news about the Ealing Half Marathon.